DavidPynes/about-me/README.md

 Realizing life wasn't going to wait forever, I returned to Southern California and settled in Orange County, where I've spent much of my adult life.

-I later graduated from the University of California, Irvine with an engineering degree.
+I later went back to university and graduated from the University of California, Irvine, with an engineering degree.

 Over the next several years, I worked in experiential marketing, traveling across the country on campaigns for companies like Snapchat, T-Mobile, and Live Nation.